Is an honours degree worth it? We asked 2 alumni for their thoughts.

 Chantal: During my honours degree, I initially worked at UQ as a tutor (which I highly recommend, as it streamlines your work and study) before taking a part-time job in KPMG’s energy team.
 I found living out of home while studying honours full time and working part time to be challenging.
 While I wouldn’t recommend studying honours full time and working full time, especially while living out of home, generally these difficult experiences are where the most personal growth occurs.

-Santiago: I did my honours full time while tutoring and working part time.
+Santiago: I did my honours degree full time while tutoring and working part time.
 I wouldn’t recommend doing that if you haven't done it before, but if you've been working throughout your undergraduate degree and decide to go into honours, you probably have the skillset to manage your time efficiently.
-It's just about being smart about what you can handle – each person is different.
+It's just about being smart about what you can handle – everyone is different.

 An honours degree is very self-driven.
 While the thesis is a big piece of work, I actually found managing my time easier than having to do 8 courses over a semester, like you do in a bachelor’s degree, because you've only got the one thing to focus on and you get really good at it.